tldoan/tldoan.github.io/_pages/about.md

 News
 ======
-* Received my EB1-A Green card! (feel free to reach me if you want feedback)
+* Received my Green card (EB1-A), feel free to reach out if you need feedback.
-* More to come soon
+* More to come soon !

 About me